-- 1. The application cover page
+- 1. EMCS Awards Application Cover Page

 - 2. Application Form

-- 3. The cover letter/letter of application
+- 3. Letter of Application (aka: Cover Letter)

-- 4. The scholarship resume
+- 4. Scholarship Resume

-- 5. Letters of reference or recommendation
+- 5. Letters of Reference (aka: Letters of Recommendation)

-- 6. Transcript (possibly including April report card marks)
+- 6. Transcript

 - 7. Essay

 - 8. Portfolio

-1. The Application Cover Page
+1. EMCS Awards Application Cover Page

 The EMCS Awards Application Cover Page is the first page of your application package for School Awards and Local Awards.
-These sheets are available on the Scholarships section of the EMCS website.
-The cover page has a spot for you to write in your name and the name of the award you are applying for.
+The Application Cover Page is available on the Scholarships section of the EMCS website. (under "Important Forms" on the main scholarship page) The cover page has a spot for you to write in your name and the name of the award you are applying for.
 The cover page also has a section for you to check off the contents of your application package.
 Be sure to include all required components in your application package.

-2. The Application Form
+2. Application Form